kilicsamet/dicom-viewer/README.md

 make run-dev
 ```

-Movie.UI will be accessible at `http://localhost:3000`.
+Dicom-Viewer.UI will be accessible at `http://localhost:3000`.

 # `GitHub Actions`